 1. PURPOSE.
-This plan describes how the Service’s [insert facility name] facility plans to identify the chemicals, their associated hazards (physical or chemical in nature), and the protective measures employees must take.
-It also explains how we will communicate information about the chemicals and hazards to employees, other workers, contractors, and cooperators.
+This plan describes how the Service’s [insert facility name] facility plans to identify the chemicals, their associated hazards (physical or chemical in nature), labeling requirements, and the protective measures employees must take.
+It also explains how we will communicate information about the chemicals and hazards to employees, other workers, contractors, concessionaires, and cooperators.

 3. PLAN CONTENTS.
 This plan includes information about the following:

 A. Action Levels are the minimum levels of occupational exposure to hazards that we use as a trigger in implementing medical surveillance examinations or continued health monitoring.
-Action levels are chemical-specific and driven by regulations.
+Action levels are chemical-specific and driven by Federal regulations.

 D. Exposed means that you were subjected to the effects of a hazardous chemical when working, such as through inhalation, ingestion, a puncture wound, or skin contact.

-(1) They include laboratory chemicals, toners, cleaning supplies, petroleum products, hazardous organic compounds, maintenance shop supplies, lubricants, fuels, welding rods, paints, adhesives, etc. Hazardous materials also may be raw materials (wood, metal, plastic) that cause a hazard when a worker saws, heats, drills, or processes them into finished products.
+(1) They include laboratory chemicals, toners, cleaning supplies, petroleum products, hazardous organic compounds, maintenance shop supplies, lubricants, fuels, welding rods, paints, adhesives, etc. Hazardous chemicals also may be raw materials (wood, metal, plastic) that cause a hazard when a worker saws, heats, drills, or processes them into finished products.

 (2) Chemicals listed in the following references are hazardous: